 46. What are the central objectives for a patient on mechanical ventilation?

-The patient may be ready to ready to wean if: (1) All vital signs are stable, (2) ABGs are good, (3) Their spontaneous tidal volume is > 5 mL/kg, (4) Their vital capacity is > 10 mL/kg, Their MIP is > 20 cmH20, (6) the QS/QT is < 20%, (7) the Vd/VT is < 60%, (8) The underlying problem has been resolved.
+The patient may be ready to wean if: 1) All vital signs are stable, 2) ABGs are good, 3) their spontaneous tidal volume is > 5 mL/kg, 4) their vital capacity is > 10 mL/kg, 5) their MIP is > 20 cmH20, 6) their QS/QT is < 20%, 7) their Vd/VT is < 60%, and 8) the underlying problem has been resolved.

-48. What are the 7 Ventilator Modes?
+48. What are the most common ventilator modes?

-49. What is SIMV/IMV mode?
+49. What is the SIMV mode?

-50. What is Assist/Control mode?
+50. What is the Assist/Control mode?

-51. What is Control mode?
+51. What is the Control mode?

-52. What is Pressure Control Ventilation (PCV) mode?
+52. What is Pressure Control Ventilation (PCV)?

 53. What is Inverse Positive Pressure Ventilation (IPPV)?

-54. What is Inspiratory Plateau mode?
+54. What is the Inspiratory Plateau mode?

 55. What is the High-Frequency Ventilation (HFPPV) mode?

-56. HFPPV Is used on what patients?
+56. HFPPV is used on what patients?

-Do not make any changes if the PaCO2 is in the normal range
+Do not make any changes to the ventilator settings.

 59. What should you do if PaCO2 is high?